lyonsquark/lyonsquark.github.io/outOfTown.md

 We have several favorite ethnic dining options that you may want to try Thursday night and/or if you are staying Sunday.

   - Taste of India, 7243 Kingery Hwy (Route 83), Willowbrook, IL 60527, (630) 323-1333.
 The best Indian food around.
 Great buffet on weekends.
   - Chinese Kitchen, 6551 S Cass Ave, Westmont, IL 60559, (630) 968-3828.
-Has become our favorite Chinese restaurant.
+Has become a favorite Chinese restaurant.
 Be sure to ask for the "other" menu with more authentic, unusual, and terrific dishes (it's in English).
   - Taste Indian Chinese Cuisine,  2117 63rd St, Downers Grove, IL 60516, (630) 541-9872.
 Unusual and super-spicy (but delicious) dishes.
 Too spicy for Pauline, but we love it.
   - New Korea Garden, 204 N Cass Ave, Westmont, IL 60559, (630) 852-1900.
 Great Korean dishes and BBQ.
 We've been going here since before Pauline was born.
 A top favorite.
   - Cida Thai, 5435 South La Grange Road, Countryside, IL 60525, (708) 482-0706.
 Awesome Thai food.
 Be sure to get the chicken soup.